Creative

 Reply to one boring work message in the tone of a pirate captain!

-Narrate your day in the voice of David Attenborough.
+Narrate your day (if only in your head) in the voice of David Attenborough.

 It doesn't need to be useful, or scalable, or even good.
 It just needs to be honest.
 And alive.